ristekoss/flutter-clean-architecture/README.md

 This boilerplate use DummyJson for remote data sources

 See [Auth](https://dummyjson.com/docs/auth) to obtain username and password to login in this app

-### Versioning

-Major-Minor-Patch

-Given a version number MAJOR.MINOR.PATCH, increment the:

-1. MAJOR version when you make incompatible API changes,
-2. MINOR version when you add functionality in a backwards compatible manner, and
-3. PATCH version when you make backwards compatible bug fixes.
-   Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-and also supported by [cider](https://pub.dev/packages/cider).

-to patch: `cider bump patch --bump-build` or `make patch` to minor: `cider bump minor --bump-build` or `make minor` to major: `cider bump major --bump-build` or `make major`

 ### :capital_abcd: Naming Convention